jpgsantos/Subcellular_workflow/Docs/SBML_fix.md

 # Fix for MATLAB&trade; SBML

-MATLAB&trade;'s simbiology toolbox generates sbml code that doesn't work very well and doesn't look very nice (and it cannot be imported into Copasi).
+MATLAB&reg;'s Aimbiology&reg; toolbox generates sbml code that doesn't work very well and doesn't look very nice (and it cannot be imported into Copasi).

 We heve provided a [folder (sbml/)](https://github.com/jpgsantos/Subcellular_workflow/blob/master/sbml/) that contains an `R` script that fixes most of the issues.
 The resulting `sbml` file can be imported into Copasi without warnings and runs there.